The Hidden Kitchen Understanding the Structure of a Modern Kitchen

 In a complete kitchen overhaul, upgrading the wiring is fairly easy, if there is enough room for new breakers in the service panel.
 Often the panel is too small.
 Lacking enough room for expansion, a panel and service upgrade is a must.
 The job will run $600 to $1,200 in most markets and is always money well spent.

 Avoid plugging a computer into a circuit that is serving a spike producing microwave oven — unless you just like the interesting on-screen effects.
-Electric ranges, cook-tops, and ovens each require their own 220-volt circuit.
+Electric ranges, cook-tops, and ovens each require a 220-volt circuit.

 If your kitchen is large enough, try to power the above-counter receptacles with two 20-amp circuits.
 These usually serve small appliances like blenders, coffee makers, and microwaves that will appreciate the extra power — and show their appreciation by not overloading and tripping the circuit breaker.

-Most electrical codes require an above-counter duplex outlet a minimum of every four feet — closer is better, of course — and it usually costs very little more to install four-plex rather than duplex outlets, doubling your plug-in capacity..
+Most electrical codes require an above-counter duplex outlet a minimum of every four feet — closer is better — and it usually costs very little more to install four-plex rather than duplex outlets, doubling your plug-in capacity.

 As a general rule, when in doubt, and when possible, provide more, not less electricity.
 If the last 50 years are any guide, the kitchen of the future will require even more power than today's kitchens.